 Love Rain (2012) ia a gentle, romantic, beautiful K-drama, and a lovely trip down memory lane, deftly directed by the legendary Ho Suk Yoon, who created all the famous "4 Seasons" K-dramas that I adore, Winter Sonata, Autumn In My Heart, Spring Waltz, and Summer Scent.
 My friend Alison knew what she was doing when she insisted I watch this one!
 She knows what I like.
 The story is loosely similar to the beautiful Ye Jin Son 2003 film The Classic (in fact the producers of The Classic sued the producers of Love Rain, claiming copyright infringement, however if one really examines both stories there are far more differences than similarities in the way the characters were written).
-We begin with a young college age couple in 1980, when the dictatorship was still in place, Koreans had curfews at night, they had to stop twice a day and salute the flag, etc., and then the action skips to a modern day (2012) young couple (the same two actors), and there is a relationship there between both couples, although one that is not discovered right away.
+We begin with a young college age couple in 1980, when the military dictatorship was still in place, Koreans had curfews at night, they had to stop twice a day and salute the flag, etc., and then the action skips to a modern day (2012) young couple (the same two actors), and there is a relationship there between both couples, although one that is not discovered right away.

 Watching Love Rain was like "Old Home Week" for me, for this director definitely has a nostalgic, romantic, heart-warming narrative style all his own that I quite enjoy and which no other Korean drama director has ever had; he uses his own lush color-patented film stock called Yoon Color to make his dramas come alive; he often combines beautiful shots in Korea with location shots in other nations (I particularly melted into the winter scenes here shot on location in Japan!), and always his dramas boast gorgeous, unforgettable musical scores, with top notch actors who give us unforgettable, almost mystical love stories which stand the test of time.
 This musical score, with the main love theme actually written by its male star Jang Geun Suk (Beethoven Virus), is beyond beautiful; I still marvel to this day that a kid in his mid 20's wrote something that transcendentally gorgeous!
 Here's the main theme on piano; judge for yourself!
 I think Jang Geun Suk sold himself short when he admitted in an interview about Love Rain that he had a difficult time "feeling" the character of a 1980 young man; I think he pegged such a man PERFECTLY!